kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 :::info
 **STATE OF THE NETWORK**

-Using Lit Actions in production IS now supported on the [Habanero Mainnet Beta](../../network/networks/mainnet.md).
-You can read the full announcement [here](https://spark.litprotocol.com/) and check out [the docs](https://spark.litprotocol.com/) on performing the required migration steps.
+The Lit Habanero Mainnet Beta is now live.
+Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.

 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

-Need some `testLITPRO` test tokens to mint a PKP?
+Need some `testLPX` test tokens to mint a PKP?
 Get some from the [faucet](https://faucet.litprotocol.com/)!

 :::